This week's question comes from Julie:

 A man who is looking for something convenient will probably be turned off by your request and disappear rather quickly.
 The fact that he has stuck around after you put him off suggests that he may be more serious.
 Only time will tell.

-You could ask him to make it up to you in some way in some way to show you the kind of person he is.
-This will also help weed out men who are only looking for something convenient.
+Another option is for you to ask him to make it up to you in some way, to show you the kind of person he is.
+Making amends is an important step to regaining someone’s trust.
+This will also help weed out men who are only looking for something convenient because they won’t bother to make the effort to honor your request for amends.

 Bring Awareness To Your Reaction

 To dig a bit deeper, notice your emotional reaction to this situation.
-Is the reason you are reacting to him cancelling and wanting to reschedule your date because you are taking his behavior personally?
+Is the reason you are reacting to him canceling last minute and wanting to reschedule your date because you are taking his behavior personally?
 You stated, “I won’t stand for this,” and that you, “Deserve respect.”
-The language you used to describe your response seems strong in response to a virtually unknown person’s behavior.
+The language you use to describe your response seems strong in response to a virtually unknown person’s behavior.
 Was the fact that you deserve respect ever in doubt?

 Dating is a wonderful opportunity to learn more about yourself and to discover subconscious blocks to creating lasting love.
-Every situation supplies a chance to discover hidden beliefs, fears, and frustrations that can affect your ability to show up authentically.
+Every situation is an opportunity to discover hidden beliefs, fears, and frustrations that can affect your ability to create the lasting, loving relationship you desire.

 Date More Than One Person At A Time

 Don’t get stuck thinking he is your only choice.
-No man is a unicorn and getting attached too early can cause you to waste a lot of time on someone who is not really relationship material.
-Most people commit too quickly because they don’t like to date only to find out 3 – 6 months later that they made a bad choice and must start over again.
+No man is a unicorn and getting attached too early can cause you to waste a lot of time on someone who is not relationship material.
+Most people commit too quickly because they don’t like to date only to find out 3 – 6 months later that the person is not an ideal match finding themselves single again to start all over.

 There are two traps that the majority of daters get stuck in.
 The first one is to be too accommodating.
 You find yourself setting aside time for someone who doesn’t respect your time.
-And when he cancels last minute you end up being stuck at home without any other options.
+And when he cancels last minute, you end up being stuck at home without other options

 Be busy.
 That way when he wants to reschedule, he has to wait for your availability to open up.
 Here’s a spin on a busy person’s schedule: You’ll be grateful when he cancels last minute because that will give you an opportunity to have an evening to yourself.

 The second trap is to treat a good prospect like he is a unicorn.
-If a man is a unicorn (meaning that he is so rare that you better not let him get away), then you will find yourself bending over backward to make it work for him.
+If a man is a unicorn (meaning that he is so rare that you better not let him get away), then you will find yourself bending over backward to make it work causing you to have blind spots to red flags.

 Get Clear On What You Really Want